-If there's one thing we've learned in 2022, it’s this: if you want an honest answer about business, you'd better ask the CFO.
+If there's one thing we've learned last year, it’s this: if you want an honest answer about business, you'd better ask the CFO.
 For all the ways the role has evolved and continued to change, the necessity for objectivity, hiring the right finance talent, and the ability to cut through the noise to find the numbers has remained absolutely critical, something that's reflected in the conversations our VP & General Manager of FAO Services, Megan Weis, has with her guests every week on Personiv's award-winning podcast, CFO Weekly.

 Over the past 25 weeks, the show has covered a wide variety of topics and featured guests that come from a wide variety of backgrounds and industries.
 Despite the diversity of backgrounds, education and path to leadership, however, we noticed a few topics begin to emerge as near-universal areas of focus or concern.
 There is no "standard-issue" CFO, of course.
 And even among professionals that share a profession, there's a lot of nuance that can't be conveyed when you use a broad brush, no matter how tempting it is to try.
 Still, when you find a common thread (or a few of them!) it makes sense to follow it.

 If you want to know what constitutes an actual "pain point" for finance leaders, it makes sense to simply ask them.
 If you want to know what keeps the CFO up at night, why not just, well, ask the CFO?
 In a way, that's what we've been able to do.
 For the next few weeks, we'll be talking about what we've learned from the answers.